 Harold Camacho: The bass was put in my hands at the age of ten by Louie Moralize.
 I have been inspired by an array of music from the Latin Fenia All Stars to Santana.
 Rock n roll and Blues inspiration of the Allman Brothers band, Eric Clapton, Stevie Ray Vaughn, Hendrix and many more.
 Motown has also played a big part in my style.
 I studied with Ken Smith in NYC and Joe Solomin in the lower East Side of Manhattan.
 My love for the bass is very much alive and growing.

-Martin Ratajczak: Marty has been playing drums for 36 years and handles vocals.
+Marty Ratajczak: Marty has been playing drums for 36 years and handles vocals.
 He started at the age of ten years old with a focus on technique and big band music.
 Drummers like Buddy Rich, Joe Morello, Gene Krupa, Steve Gadd and Louis Bellson.
 Then in 1984, his stepbrother took him to see Rush and nothing was ever the same.
 Marty became interested in the progressive scene, with bands like Rush, Yes, Dream Theater and Queensryche.
 Over the years, Marty’s love of music and performing live continues to grow.
-He met John, Kurt and Steve in another cover band which lead to The Barrelhouse Blues Band forming
+He met John and Steve in another cover band which lead to The Barrelhouse Blues Band forming